 Bottom

-Interior space and upholstery
+Interior space and trim

 The instrument panel should only be cleaned with a soft, slightly damp cloth.